treefrogframework/treefrog-framework/docs/user-guide/en/test/index.md

 ConnectOptions=
 ```

 The configuration is now complete.
-Next, the test is implemented.
-If you can test successfully, you can see the following message on the screen.
+Next, the test needs to be executed.
+If the test was a throughout success, you can see the following message on the screen:
-In the case of Windows, please implement on the TreeFrog Command Prompt.

 ```
 $ ./testblog